 “Habits and disciplines are formed through repetition.
 Thus, the ritualistic and repetitive nature of Christian liturgy allows us to engage God in a similar manner from Sunday to Sunday and day to day.”

-A trend is forming here: many of the thinkers we've grilled on Lent share a commonality: reading in the spiritual classics.
+A trend is forming here: many of the thinkers we’ve grilled on Lent share a commonality: reading in the spiritual classics.
 There is wisdom in old ideas, old books, old traditions.
 Greg Peters is familiar with old stuff.
-As an historian of monasticism and spirituality in Biola's Torrey Honors Institute, he lives in the spiritual practices and ideas that carried Christianity through the centuries, passing them on to students seeking wisdom.
-And as the pastor of a local Anglican parish, he's working out the old ideas into a present community; seeing "the work of the people" (that's what 'liturgy' means!) come alive in people of all ages and diverse backgrounds.
+As a historian of monasticism and spirituality in Biola’s Torrey Honors Institute, he lives in the spiritual practices and ideas that carried Christianity through the centuries, passing them on to students seeking wisdom.
+And as the pastor of a local Anglican parish, he’s working out the old ideas into a present community; seeing “the work of the people” (that’s what ‘liturgy’ means!) come alive in people of all ages and diverse backgrounds.

 The Table: How can the celebration of Lent change us?
 What is it about ritual and/or Christian liturgical life that transforms people?

 Peters: Habits and disciplines are formed through repetition.
 Thus, the ritualistic and repetitive nature of Christian liturgy allows us to engage God in a similar manner from Sunday to Sunday and day to day.
 This repetition transforms us because it is habit forming.
 In short, our relationship with God becomes habitual and through this habit God does his work in us as we habitually come to him.